AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2025-04-13-how-to-open-and-close-html-dialogs/index.md

 keywords: [html dialog, dialog]
 ---

-For such a key UI component, the native `<dialog>` element has had [a long and troubled history in HTML](https://lapcatsoftware.com/articles/2024/2/1.html).
+Despite the popularity of modals on the web, the native `<dialog>` element has unfortunately had [a long and troubled history in HTML](https://lapcatsoftware.com/articles/2024/2/1.html).
 It was originally only implemented by Chrome in 2014, and it wasn't until 2022 that other browsers like Safari and Firefox caught up.
-Now that we've reached an acceptable baseline adoption, `<dialog>` is one of the best ways to include interactive popovers and modals in web apps.
+This meant that developers had to rely on external libraries to implement such an integral component.
+But now that we've reached an acceptable baseline adoption, `<dialog>` is one of the best ways to include interactive popovers and modals in web apps.

-In this short tutorial, I want to share two ways of opening and closing HTML dialog elements.
+In this short tutorial, we'll look at two ways of opening and closing HTML dialog elements.
 One is a [custom solution](#custom-solution) that works for any number of dialogs on a page, while the other is a sneak peek at [a future syntax](#future-solution-html-commands) with HTML commands that involves zero JavaScript.

 ## Custom Solution